digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

 Scala bindings
 ##############

-This tutorial provides a basic Scala programmer's introduction to working with Digital Asset distributed ledger, using the Scala programming language and the *Ledger API*.
+This page provides a basic Scala programmer's introduction to working with Digital Asset distributed ledger, using the Scala programming language and the **Ledger API**.

 Introduction
 ============